nasa/cumulus/docs/deployment/README.md

 custom_domain_name = "PREFIX-es5vpc"  # must match existing Elasticsearch domain name
 ```

+> **Note:** If you are importing data resources from a previous version of Cumulus deployed using Cloudformation, then make sure [`DeletionPolicy: Retain`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) is set on the data resources in the Cloudformation stack before deleting that stack.
+Otherwise, the imported data resources will be destroyed when you delete that stack.
+As of Cumulus version 1.15.0, `DeletionPolicy: Retain` is set by default for the data resources in the Cloudformation stack.

 #### Deploy

 Run `terraform apply` to deploy your data persistence resources.
 Type `yes` when prompted to confirm that you want to create the resources.
 Assuming the operation is successful, you should see output like: